 Should you buy the TOZO NC2?

 Measured against all other earbuds, the TOZO NC2 is not the best one you can buy.
-However, most folks buy within a budget, and have some willingness to make exceptions for quirks to save cash.
-In this regard TOZO gets a lot right: it connects quickly and stays connected, it has a moderately long battery life, and it attenuates an impressive amount of lower pitched noise.
+However, most folks buy within a budget and have some willingness to make exceptions for quirks to save cash.
+In this regard, TOZO gets a lot right: it connects quickly and stays connected, has a moderately long battery life, and attenuates an impressive amount of lower pitched noise.
 Certainly, the price tag of the NC2 doesn’t leave you hurting either.

 Besides those uncertainties, some things are true.
-In-ears the NC2 feels pretty good, if a bit loose and and on the larger side.
-Its touch commands (once mastered) usually work without hypersensitivity, and when combined with the speedy pairing, the daily experience is generally pleasant.
+In-ears, the NC2 feels pretty good, if a bit loose and on the larger side.
+The touch commands (once mastered) usually work without hypersensitivity, and when combined with the speedy pairing, the daily experience is generally pleasant.
 Most folks will want to equalize the NC2 to get the most out of it, but for not much money whatsoever it’s worth a try if you’re willing to look past some of the surprises.